fabrice-etanchaud/dbt-dremio/README.md

 ![dbt-dremio](https://resumo.cloud/wp-content/uploads/2021/07/modelo-imagem-rc-16-1.png)

-> *Hi all dbt-dremio users ! dremio is now the official maintainer of the project !
-I initiated dbt-dremio two years ago.
+# Hi all dbt-dremio users ! dremio is now the official maintainer of the project !
+I initiated it two years ago.
 Meanwhile, dbt and dremio have become such great products that dbt-dremio really deserves much more attention than I can offer it on my spare time.
 Thank you for your feedback during these two years.
 Long live open-source, long live dbt and dremio !
-Here is the new repo : [dbt-dremio](https://github.com/dremio/dbt-dremio)*
+Here is the new repo : [dbt-dremio](https://github.com/dremio/dbt-dremio)

 > *This project is developed during my spare time, along side my lead dev position at [MAIF-VIE](http://www.maif.fr), and aims to provide a competitive alternative solution for our current ETL stack.*